CCHS Oct 1943

 For twelve VMF-212 Corsairs attacking Sonai, McGrath's aircraft was seen in a rocket dive and observed to crash into the sea several hundred yards southwest of the town at 2:35pm.
 The cause of the crash was unknown.
 When this aircraft failed to return, McGrath was officially declared Missing In Action (MIA).

 Major John P. McMahon (C. O. VMF-212) letter to McGrath's family after his loss:

 "He [McGrath] was fourth of the division to go into a dive for the strike, and somehow he never came out of his dive.
 His plane was seen to crash and explode into the sea near the target.
 Enemy aircraft fire was encountered by other members on the strike, but the exact cause of his crash remains unknown.
 Lt McGrath's death was attributed to the explosion following the fatal crash."

-During August 1987, Japanese SCUBA diver Shiro Ikema located the crash site of an American Corsair fighter plane at a depth of 20-25m / 66'-82' and observed the propeller, engine, left wing with machine guns and bullets plus what was believed to be human remains on sloping sea floor off Sonai near Marumabonsan Island (Marumabonsan Rock).
+During 1986, Shiro Ikema located the crash site of an American Corsair fighter plane crashed on the sloping sea floor at a depth of 20-25m / 66'-82' and documented the

 On August 13, 1987 Shiro Ikema led a team of divers

 from The Asahi Shinbun to the crash site and photographed the wreckage including the four bladed propeller, upside down wing and radial engine associated with the F4U Corsair.
 Their dive and a photo of the propeller wreckage with two divers and a map published in The Asahi Shinbun "Witness of the fierce war found in the bottom of ocean American fighter airplane found in Iriomote Jima" August 13, 1987.